Tungsten66/Articles/LogicApp-Send-Query-Results-Email.md

 If you receive an email that doe not have any results and has "The query yielded no dataTable go back and check you entered everything in the condition correctly
 ![Application logon attempts fail](images/LogicApp-Send-Query-Results-Email-10.png)

+> [!NOTE]
+> Once you’ve confirmed everything is functioning correctly, I suggest switching all connections made with your user account to either a system-assigned or user-assigned managed identity.  <br/>
+> Using managed identities allows you to assign Role-Based Access Control (RBAC) roles, whether built-in or custom, offering more precise access control to specific functions within the designated Azure resources.